yojimat/hexagonal-architecture-refactoring/README.md

 Change to the git branch `refactoring` to see each step of the refactoring process.

 # TODO
 - Remove ValidationException from domain
+- Refactor Controller Unit tests using this [tutorial](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/testing?view=aspnetcore-8.0).